w-lfpup/update_dns_records/README.md

 Currently `update_ip` only supports the `dyndns2` protocol but `update_ip` could potentially support any protocol.

-A valid configuration example can be found at `update_ip/v0.1/update_ip.example.json`
+A valid JSON configuration example can be found at `update_ip/v0.1/update_ip.example.json`

 ### Install update_ip